Design Patent Case Digest: High Point Design LLC and Meijer, Inc., Sears Holding Corp. and Wal-Mart Stores, Inc. v. Buyers Direct, Inc.

 - Sterne, Kessler, Goldstein & Fox

 Buyer’s Direct, Inc. (“BDI”) appealed from a final judgment of the United States District Court for the Southern District of New York holding BDI’s asserted design patent No. D598,183 (the “’183 patent”) invalid on summary judgment.
-BDI is the manufacturer of slippers known as SNOOZIES®.
-The ’183 patent claims “the ornamental design for a slipper, as shown and described”, which discloses two different soles: a smooth bottom and a sole with two groups of raised dots.
+BDI is the manufacturer of slippers known as SNOOZIES!®.
+The ’183 patent claims “the ornamental design for a slipper, as shown and described”, which discloses two different soles: a smooth bottom (shown in Figure 8 of the patent) and a sole with two groups of raised dots (shown in Figure 7).

 High Point Design LLC (“High Point”) manufactures and distributes the accused FUZZY BABBA® slippers, which are sold through various retailers, including appellees Meijer, Inc., Sears Holdings Corporation, and Wal-Mart Stores, Inc. BDI sent High Point a cease and desist letter on June 22, 2011, asserting infringement of the ’183 patent.
 High Point responded by filing a complaint for declaratory judgment alleging (1) that the manufacture and sale of FUZZY BABBA® slippers did not infringe the ’183 patent and (2) that the ’183 patent is invalid and/or unenforceable.

-To view our full case summary, download the attached PDF.
+To read our full case digest, download the attached PDF.